SohamDave08/CamRadar/README.md

 > pip install opencv-python

 ### Pillow
-Pillow is used to manage hundreds of criminal images in a ordered manner.
+Pillow is used to manage hundreds of criminal images in an ordered manner.
 > pip install Pillow

 ### Numpy
-Numpy is used for converting the gived dataset to a training model and deploying the plugin in production with ease.
+Numpy is used for converting the given dataset to a training model and deploying the plugin in production with ease.
 > pip install numpy

 ### PyMySql